davidolivefarga/advent-of-code-2023/day5/README.md

                                     ^
 ```

-Hence, we have one final interval that will remain untransformed, `[y3.end + 1, x.end]`.
+Hence, we have one final range that will remain untransformed, `[y3.end + 1, x.end]`.

 Of course, in this example we haven't covered all edge cases.
 For example, it's possible that `x` is fully covered by the `y_i`, but this can easily be covered by checking the relative position between the ranges.